0xffakhrul/FakhrulRadziCode/README.md

 ### Hi there 👋

 🔭 A computer science students from Malaysia.
 Very interested in web development and web accessibility.

-🎓 Currently I'm studying for a Bachelor's Degree in IT, but I'm focusing on self learning in web development.
+🎓 I'm currently studying for a Bachelor's Degree in IT, but I'm focusing on self learning in web development.

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=FakhrulRadziCode&theme=github_dark&show_icons=true)